The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Guaiazulene (signed) is estimated to be worth between £20,000 and £30,000.
-This woodcut print, created in 2010, has shown consistent value growth, with an impressive average annual growth rate of 28%.
-This is a rare artwork with an auction history of one sale on 18th January 2023.
+The value of Damien Hirst’s Guaiazulene, a signed woodcut from 2010, is estimated to be worth between £20,000 and £30,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 27%.
+This work has an auction history of one sale on 18th January 2023.
+The hammer price for this sale was £20,000, providing the seller with an average annual growth rate of 27%.
 The edition size of this artwork is limited to 48.

 Unlock up-to-the-minute market data on Damien Hirst's Guaiazulene, login or create a free account today